Usage Examples

 echo "Total large files found: $(wc -l < "$OUTPUT_FILE")"

-filefortress remotes add s3 --interactive
+filefortress remotes add s3

 PowerShell Scripts (Windows)